babelouest/hoel/README.md

 Database abstraction library written in C.

 Simple and easy to use database access library.
-Works with SQLite 3, MariaDB/Mysql and (barely) PostgreSQL databases.
+Works with SQLite 3, MariaDB/Mysql and PostgreSQL databases.
 Uses a JSON-based language with `jansson` to execute simples queries based on one table.

 # Installation

 ## Linux distribution package

-Hoel is now available in Debian Buster (testing), Debian Sid, and soonin Ubuntu.
+Hoel is now available in Debian Buster (testing), Debian Sid, and soon in Ubuntu.
 To install the development package on your system, run the command as root:

 ```shell
 # apt install libhoel-dev